-OpenID Connect is a enterprise feature
+OpenID Connect is a premium feature

 Streamsheets allows the coupling of existing user bases to your Streamsheets installation by using OpenID Connect.
 OpenID Connect is an open standard and decentralized authentication protocol on top of OAuth 2.0.
 It allows clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.
 To get more information on OpenID click here.